A New Monte Carlo Based Algorithm for the Gaussian Process Classification Problem: Introduction

 The approaches in the literature for the GPC problem can be categorized into solutions based on analytical approximation of the integrals and solutions based on Monte Carlo sampling (see the extensive review of Nickisch and Rasmussen \cite{NICKISCH08}).
 Among the well-known proposed methods from the first category are the Laplace's approximation (Williams and Barber \cite{WILLIAMS98}) and the expectation propagation (Minka \cite{MINKA01}).
 Also, some other efficient approximation-based methods include the work of Csat\'o et al \cite{CSATO00}, Opper and Winther \cite{OPPER00}), Gibbs and MacKay \cite{GIBBS00}, Rifkin and Klautau \cite{RIFKIN04}, Jaakkola and Haussler \cite{JAAKOLA99}, and Kim, and Ghahramani \cite{KIM06}.
 Work on the second category has been more scarce.
-Almost all of the approaches are based on the Markov Chain Monte Carlo (MCMC) concept, such as the approach by Neal \cite{NEAL99}.
-Neal's so-called {\it Hybrid Monte Carlo (HMC)} is based on the concept of ``importance density".
+Almost all of the approaches are based on the Markov Chain Monte Carlo (MCMC) concept.
+Neal's so-called {\it Annealed Importance Sampling (AIS)} \cite{NEAL98} uses an approximate posterior, rather than the prior, as a starting point for evaluating the marginal likelihood (to be described shortly).
+The {\it Hybrid Monte Carlo (HMC)} (Neal \cite{NEAL99}) is based on the concept of ``importance density".
 Murray, Adams, and Mackay \cite{MURRAY10} proposed the Elliptical Slice Sampler (ESS).
 It is based on sampling over an elliptical slice to efficiently obtain the step size.
 Titsias, Lawrence and Rattrpay \cite{TITSIAS09} introduced a novel MCMC approach by making use of a low dimensional vector of control variables (see also Titsias and Lawrence \cite{TITSIAS10}).
 Vehtari, S\"arkk\"a, and Lampinen \cite{VEHTARI00} proposed a novel way to choose effective starting values for the MCMC based on early stopping.
 Barber and Williams \cite{BARBER97} proposed a hybrid method, that is uses partly an approximation and partly the MCMC procedure.

 Nickisch and Rasmussen \cite{NICKISCH08}) provided a comprehensive review and comparison between the different GPC approximations and the MCMC approaches.
 They came to the conclusion that the MCMC-type approaches are superior in performance, but of course computationally more extensive.
 This is because they can obtain the exact solution of the integral formula, provided the size of the run is large enough.